 - Documents relating to debt (e.g., student loan debt, credit cards, auto loans, etc.)

 Depending on the lender, you may need to obtain an appraisal to verify your property’s value.
 You may also need to show that you have homeowner’s insurance, and may need new title insurance.

 Credible will keep you updated on the status of your application throughout the process, and you can reach out to one of their licensed loan offers along the way.

 Since Credible isn’t a mortgage lender, it doesn’t set the loan rates.
 But when lenders partner with Credible, they can offer lower rates than you might find with more traditional lenders.
 That’s because Credible does so much of the work, handling the process from the initial questionnaire all the way up to the closing.

 This saves the partner lenders a lot of time and money, and they’re able to pass those savings on to borrowers.
 Keep in mind that any loan you take on will have the normal lender-assessed fees, including origination fees.

-Fees from each lender (such as the origination fee) will vary depending on a number of factors, but will be based primarily on the size of the loan.
+Fees from each lender (such as the origination fee) will vary depending on a number of factors, and are also disclosed every step of the way.